Eric Merda – 3 days in a swamp with an arm missing

 He woke a few hours before dawn to find his good arm hanging off the side of the floor and dangling above the water.
 This made him wake up fast and he was in too bad a condition to wait, so he set off into the tall swamp grass close to the water line in the direction of the ramp.
 He eventually came to dry land, with the plants changing from tall grass to a thick wall of thorns.
 This was the first dry land he’d seen since losing his arm so he chose the thorns over going back into the swamp, wading through the thick spikes with no clothes on, and trying to fight off the clouds of flies trying to get at his arm stump.

 It took him several hours to make it through the thick trees and patches of overgrown thorns, having to stop many times along the way to recover from the pain.
-Eventually, he came across an old beer bottle laying on the floor and thought someone must have thrown it from the road.
+Eventually, he came across an old beer bottle lying on the floor and thought someone must have thrown it from the road.
 With a new sense of hope, he powered forward and came across a tall chainlink fence with a man standing on the other side behind his car.

 “Hey”, shouted Merda to the surprised stranger who turned to see a naked man covered in blood with a severed arm.
 “You got any water?” he asked the stranger, who told him he’d get him some and immediately called an ambulance.
 The Emergency response team had to cut through the fence but got to Merda and took him straight to Sarasota Hospital.